 Because of the ability to invest in a number of investment options, Questrade does not pay interest on cash for TFSA accounts.

 EQ bank is a wholly-owned subsidiary of Equitable bank; a federally regulated Schedule I Bank that was founded in Canada in 1970.
-EQ bank was established as an online-only bank in hopes of providing a better on-the-go banking experience.
-Unlike traditional banks, EQ bank cuts out all the intermediary processes of banking and delivers all its services online.
-As a result, EQ bank is able to provide high-interest savings, low to no fees and no minimum balance requirements.
+The Bank was established as an online-only bank in hopes of providing a better on-the-go banking experience.
+Unlike traditional banks, they cut out all the intermediary processes of banking and deliver all their services online.
+As a result, EQ Bank is able to provide one of the high-interest rates at 1.50%*, with no fees and no minimum balance requirements.

 - Savings Plus Account